 Obstruction charges dropped in Illinois boy's shooting death

 Obstruction charges have been dropped against two people in the shooting death of a 12-year-old western Illinois boy.
-The Quincy Herald-Whig reports conspiracy of obstruction of justice charges also are expected to be dropped against a third person by Thursday.
+Conspiracy of obstruction of justice charges also are expected to be dropped against a third person by today.

 Comments